Lebohang Maboe: Maritzburg United

 Maboe officially joined Maritzburg United in July 2016 where he initially joined up with the club's reserve side.
 He was then promoted to the first team by coach Ernst Middendorp who handed him his debut in October against Free State Stars.
 He faced challenging circumstances at the club following Middendorp and his replacement Roger de Sa's respective resignations, but nonetheless enjoyed a strong debut season.
 During the latter parts of the campaign he played in every match under new coach Fadlu Davids and recorded 3 goals in 22 appearances in total.

 Maboe's form continued to improve the following season, particularly in the Nedbank Cup where he helped the club to a runners-up finish against Free State Stars.
 His performances in the tournament earned him the Player of the Tournament and Most Promising Player awards.
 However, at the end of the season, and with Maritzburg United facing financial difficulties, he was sold to league rivals, Mamelodi Sundowns.

 Mamelodi Sundowns

 On the opening day of the season, Maboe was handed his debut off the bench by Pitso Mosimane in a 1–1 draw with Kaizer Chiefs.
 In the next match, he scored his first goal for the club in a 2–0 win over Polokwane City.
-He ultimately scored nine goals and recorded eight assists as Sundowns retained the PSL title.
+He ultimately scored nine goals and recorded eight assists as Sundowns retained the Premiership title.

+Supersport United

+He joined SuperSport United on a short-term loan from Mamelodi Sundowns on the 28th of January 2025.